shimondoodkin/node-inflow/README.md

 Designed with user in mind and debugging in mind.

 ## Why use it

-* No more complicated closures
+No more complicated closures
 * The shared object simplifies everything with async calls.

-* Functions can have arguments
+Functions can have arguments
-* With this library I could reinvented the way I use an http server
+* Now I can use a common library object that contains useful function that can be called asynchronously.
 * It simplified my application structure

+With this library I could reinvented the way I use an http server
 * No need to pass req, res as separate arguments, just one simple shared object.
 * I used to store temporary variables of the request in the req object but now i store them in the shared object.
-* Now I can use a common library object that contains useful function that can be called asynchronously.

 ## How to install
 Simply download it: